-Gratwick Productions was formed to be a safe haven for the modern artist to flourish without being preyed upon.
+Gratwick Productions will be a safe haven for the modern artist to flourish without being preyed upon.

-As filmmakers ourselves, we also believe there are more artists and storytellers who feel as we do that our responsibility to our work does not begin and end with production.
-The business side is an extension of the products we create, and we want to be involved with how they are packaged, presented and distributed.
-Gratwick Productions exists to provide a transparent vertical infrastructure for the modern artist.
-A home where they can have a hands on involvement in the marketing and distribution of their work.
+As filmmakers ourselves, we also believe there are more storytellers who feel as we do, that our responsibility to our work and our audience does not begin and end with production.
+The business of art is an extension of who we are and the products we create.
+The savvy Artist wants to be involved with how their work is packaged, presented and distributed.
+Gratwick Productions exists to provide the modern artist with the ethical support they need to execute both their creative and business visions.

-With our first film (The Perfect House) we had no idea about the business side of making a movie.
-We foolishly thought if we made something good, the business side would take care of itself.
-We convinced ourselves inevitably someone would come along who could help us exploit and monetize our film.
-Indeed, someone did come along, several someones.
+We foolishly believed if we made something good, the business would take care of itself.
+We convinced ourselves someone would come along and monetize our film for us.
+Indeed, someone eventually did come along, several someones in fact.

-First was a sleazy producer that ran around town using our rough cut to open doors for himself with the hope he could land a deal that allowed him to double back and deliver on his empty promises to us.
+First was a sleazy producer who used our rough cut to open doors for himself all over town in the hope he could close a better deal then double back and deliver on his empty promises.

-Second was a sales agency that took our film to Cannes, then called us up to say, “We have a bunch of deals on the table, but before we close those deals we want a higher percentage than we agreed to in our contract.”
-They refused to disclose any details of the potential deals until we bowed to their uncontracted demands.
-When we refused to be blackmailed, they dropped our film and killed all the deals.
+Second was a sales agency.
+They took our film to Cannes, then called us to say, “We have deals on the table, but we want a higher percentage first.”
+They refused to disclose any details before we bowed to their demands.
+When we refused, they dropped our film.

-Finally there were the aggregators and low level distributors that “did their jobs”.
-They got the movie on digital platforms and in stores, but supported the release with a minimal, one-size-fits-all “marketing plan” that amounted to new poster art.
-Once in distribution, getting quarterly reports and royalty checks required constant calls and emails to remind them of their responsibilities as sales agents.
-The reports finally arrived with huge expense sheets that ensured any sales were gobbled up by their “costs”.
+Finally, there were the aggregators and low level distributors that “did their jobs”.
+They got our movie on digital platforms and DVD’s on store shelves, but with little to no marketing support.
+A one-size-fits-all “marketing plan” amounted to new artwork.
+Once in distribution, scarce quarterly reports and royalty checks required constant calls and emails until they cease to come at all.
+When the reports did arrive they came with huge expense sheets that ensure any sales were gobbled up by “costs”.
 Don’t believe them?
-You need an attorney and an accountant to demand access to their books.
-Can’t afford it?
+You need an attorney and an accountant to review their books.
+Can’t afford them?
 Guess you just have to trust them.

-To follow along or support our efforts to build that better way, subscribe to our email list.
+To follow along or support our efforts to be the change we wish to see in Hollywood, please subscribe to our email list.